Zoe Raffard

 Zoe received her Masters in Occupational Therapy and Diploma in Infant Development/Supported Child Care from UBC.
 Her area of focus was studying children with autism, developmental coordination disorder (DCD), ADHD, and other areas of neurodiversity.
 She has pursued additional training in sensory-processing and mental health.
 Zoe has worked as the school OT at preschools and private schools.
 She is now delivering educational programs to schools and organizations to promote inclusion.

 Building community is something that is very important to Zoe.
 Over the years she has assisted children with therapeutic horse-back riding lessons, been a Girl Guide leader, and volunteered with mental health organizations, crisis lines and women's shelters.
-Recently, she was a snowboard instructor and kayak-guide in adapted sports programs.
+Recently, she was a snowboard instructor and kayak-guide in adapted recreation programs.

 Marta Canaan